I Will Always Love You

 Post-recession, instead of buying a bottle of wine at a restaurant, consumers opted for a less expensive craft beer or spirit.
 Ever the practical generation, instead of paying a 2x markup over the same bottle they could find in a grocery store, younger consumers started a new and very practical behavior.
 They began a practice called the "pre-party" before getting to the restaurant.
 Once there, they could have just a glass of wine or a healthy (free) glass of water with dinner.
 (Note: One is officially old when they start putting a younger generation's slang in quotes.)

 With changing consumer behavior taking restaurant wine sales lower, small producers began to struggle to get the independent restaurant placements they previously enjoyed.

-While I acknowledge the benefit of that kind of a program, wine producers had to fight tooth and nail to get those placements, often dropping price to unpalatable levels.
+While I acknowledge the benefit of that kind of a program, wine producers had to fight tooth and nail to get those placements, often dropping the price to unpalatable levels.
 But it moved bottles and gave restaurants the margin they wanted.
-It was at least positive for brand building right?
+It was at least positive for brand building, right?
 And by-the-glass also helped to improve full bottle sales in the given restaurant.
-But be honest: Doesn't begging for discounted by-the-glass placements for a month at a time make you feel cheapened?
+But be honest: Doesn't begging for discounted by-the-glass placements for a month at a time makes you feel cheapened?

 Interloping Consumers Having A Say

 The small winery and the consumer have been the ones that have lost out with Distributor Consolidation, especially when it comes to large restaurant and hotel chains.
 But I noticed an interesting Bloomberg article that was published on May 16th titled "Mom-and-Pop Joints Are Trouncing America's Big RestaurantChains."